gurjeet/gurjeet.singh.im/blog/_posts/2024-06-09-passwordstore+gnupg+touchid.md

 to use, the password used to protect the GPG private key is protected by a mere touch of TouchID, so you won't have to tediously type your long passwords.

-Below I will show how to use [PasswordStore][] [CLI][] to securely store all your passwords locally, and protect them with TouchID.
-In essence, your TouchID will protect the GPG key passwords stored in the macOS login Keychain, which in turn will protect the GPG private key, which in turn will protect the passwords stored in PasswordStore.
+Below I will show how to use [PasswordStore][] [CLI][] (a.k.a `pass`) to securely store all your passwords locally, and protect them with TouchID.
+In essence, your TouchID will protect the GPG key passwords (stored in the macOS login Keychain), which in turn will protect the GPG private key, which in turn will protect the passwords stored in PasswordStore.

 [PasswordStore]: https://www.passwordstore.org/
 [CLI]: https://en.wikipedia.org/wiki/Command-line_interface